jwill2385/jwill2385.github.io/_posts/2025-07-27-teaching-prompt-engineering.md

 ---

-*Interested in learning more about prompt engineering or attending future workshops?
+*Interested in learning more about prompt engineering, attending future workshops, or looking to implement AI solutions in your organization?
+I help companies develop custom prompting strategies and train teams.
 Feel free to reach out at jadal@cloudwalkenterprises.com*